aka Liquid Nitrogen or Freezing

 How is cryosurgery performed?

-Dr. Campbell applies frozen nitrogen using either a spray device or a cotton tipped applicator.
+Dr. Campbell applies liquid nitrogen using either a spray device or a cotton tipped applicator.
 The liquid nitrogen used in cryosurgery is -196 degrees Celsius and works by freezing the target skin cells quickly and then allowing them to slowly thaw to destroy them.
 With thicker lesions, additional freeze/thaw cycles may be performed in the same visit.
 In some cases, additional visits may be needed for repeat cryosurgery.

 Why are repeat visits needed for cryosurgery?